nirvati/ctclient/README.md

 ## TODOs

 * **Implement gossiping protocols**
-* Use async IO (currently all API requests are blocking)
 * A helper to monitor multiple logs simultaneously
 * Certificate submission
 * More test coverage